Searcher Task Accomplishment is the next big SEO factor that Google cares about.

-Earlier it used to be called as “Search intent optimization”.
+Earlier it was called “Search intent optimization”.

-Now it’s rightly called as “Searcher Task Accomplishment”.
+Now it’s rightly called “Searcher Task Accomplishment”.

 What is it?

-The goal of the blog posts should be to help searchers accomplish their tasks in a quick and effective way.
+The goal of blog posts should be to help searchers accomplish their tasks in a quick and effective way.
 If your blog post helps people do that, Google will reward you with high rankings.

 Prefer video?
 Watch my video walkthrough.